-TO PREVENT PROPERTY DAMAGE DUE TO FIRE AND LOSS OF EQUIP-MENT EFFICIENCY OR EQUIPMENT DAMAGE DUE TO DUST AND LINT BUILD-UP ON INTERNAL PARTS, NEVER OPERATE THE UNIT WITHOUT AN AIR FILTER INSTALLED IN THE RETURN AIR SYSTEM.
+TO PREVENT PROPERTY DAMAGE DUE TO FIRE AND LOSS OF EQUIPMENT EFFICIENCY OR EQUIPMENT DAMAGE DUE TO DUST AND LINT BUILD UP ON INTERNAL PARTS, NEVER OPERATE UNIT WITHOUT AN AIR FILTER INSTALLED IN THE RETURN AIR SYSTEM.

 Filters are not provided with unit and must be supplied and externally installed in the return duct system by the installer.
+An optional factory approved internal filter rack may also be used.
 A field-installed filter grille is recommended for easy and convenient access to the filters for periodic inspection and cleaning.
 When installing filters, ensure the air flow arrows on the filter are pointing toward the circulator blower.